unmateo/toybank/README.md

 - balance: should we enforce a minimum?
 - security: should we secure the endpoints? how?
 - more generic endpoints as /accounts, /transfers, etc. might me useful
+- amounts as cents: I'm using integers for all amount & balance fields to avoid floating point issues